dvtate/phlappy-bird/README.md

     - Note that you must manually install binaryen or use `npm i wasm-opt -g`

 ## Playing
-The game is pretty simple, click the box to start then move the paddle with arrow keys.
-If you loose the ball press space to get another one.
+- Mobile controls: tap the screen to flap
+- Desktop controls: use the space bar to flap
+- If you hit a pipe, simply reload the page

 ## Demo
 A live demo is available here: [https://dvtate.github.io/phlappy-bird/dist/](https://dvtate.github.io/phlappy-bird/dist/)